2023: The Good, The Bad, The Surprising, & The Disappointing

 The Mandalorian (Season 3)

-Somehow, The Mandalorian has already run out of steam only 3 seasons in.
-The story has become completely aimless, the visual effects are subpar, and the action is horribly choreographed and forgettable.
-The show has become increasingly unnecessary to watch, and a chore to do so, as every subplot gets annoyingly drawn out while it tries to justify its own existence within the wider lore of the Star Wars universe.
+Somehow, The Mandalorian has already run out of steam just three seasons in.
+The story has become completely aimless, the visual effects are subpar, and the action is horribly choreographed and instantly forgettable.
+The show has become increasingly unnecessary to watch—a chore, even—as every subplot drags on, desperately trying to justify its own existence within the larger Star Wars universe.

 Dishonorable Mentions